Milan

 A neoclassical palazzo from 1850 transformed into a contemporary palace, with one of Italy’s largest urban spas.

-The Palazzo Parigi Hotel & Grand Spa occupies a neoclassical palazzo on Corso di Porta Nuova, a stone's throw from Brera and the Quadrilatero.
-We enter through a wrought-iron gate, hall in white Carrara marble, monumental staircase under a painted dome.
-The 98 rooms blend original stuccos and contemporary furniture signed Pierre-Yves Rochon, cream and pearl-grey tones, travertine bathrooms.
-The spa extends over 1 800 m² with a 20-metre pool, Ottoman hammam, Valmont and La Prairie treatment cabins.
-The gastronomic table offers modern Italian cuisine under the direction of chef Giuseppe Rizzo, attentive service without being stuffy.
-From 1 441 € per night, rate consistent with the standing and location.
-We recommend for an urban well-being stay, the spa justifies the address on its own ✨
+The Palazzo Parigi Hotel & Grand Spa occupies a neoclassical palazzo on Corso di Porta Nuova, a stone’s throw from Brera and the Quadrilatero.
+We enter through a wrought-iron gate, Carrara marble hall, monumental staircase under a painted dome.
+The 98 rooms blend original stuccoes and contemporary furniture by Pierre-Yves Rochon, cream and pearl-grey tones, travertine bathrooms.
+The spa spans 1 800 m² with a 20-metre pool, Ottoman hammam, Valmont and La Prairie treatment cabins.
+The gastronomic table offers modern Italian cuisine under chef Giuseppe Rizzo, attentive service without being stuffy.
+From 1 441 € per night, rate in line with the standing and location.
+We recommend for an urban wellbeing stay, the spa justifies the address on its own ✨

 What makes this hotel unique